-Complements the first two modules in Gale’s series, but it can certainly stand alone.
-With its sophisticated search capabilities, support for primary-source literacy, and singular collections of primary-source material, this resource is a must-have for libraries supporting historical and political research of far-left political movements.
+Global Communist and Social Movements complements the first two modules in Gale’s series, but it can certainly stand alone.
+With its sophisticated search capabilities, support for primary-source literacy, and singular collections of primary-source material, this resource is a must-have for libraries supporting historical and political research of far-left political movements. – Reviewed by James Rhoades

 Platform Features & Tools

 Researchers can see the frequency of search terms within sets of content to begin identifying central themes and assessing how individuals, events, and ideas interact and develop over time.

 By grouping commonly occurring themes, this tool reveals hidden connections within search terms—helping to shape research by integrating diverse content with relevant information.